 Check out the Dulle Griet, a legendary café that serves over 500 Belgian beers.
-This quirky bar has the tradition to take in your shoe as a deposit for a beer in a shoe-shaped glass.
+This quirky bar has the tradition of taking in your shoe as a deposit for a beer in a shoe-shaped glass.

 Discover Ghent’s Art scene & coziest neighborhoods

 Of all the cities in Belgium Ghent definitely stands out for its flourishing art scene.
-The city is the frontrunner if it comes to taking initiative for new artistic projects.
+The city is the frontrunner if it comes to taking the initiative for new artistic projects.
 This aspect is mostly visible in the Werregarenstraat, better known as Graffiti Street.
 The alleyway dedicated to street art was supposed to be a temporary project in the nineties but instead became one of the biggest sights of Ghent.
-The alleyway can be easily passed, so check for its location here.

 At the end of Graffiti Street find your way back to the waterside towards the Kraanlei.
 Here you’ll see plenty of inspiring art galleries along the Leie River, the perfect place for an afternoon stroll.
 The Kraanlei offers some amazing views of the buildings on the other side.
 One of them is the famous beer café in Ghent ‘Het Waterhuis aan de Bierkant’.
 It’s the perfect spot to sample a local beer in the afternoon.